davidfig/json-bump/README.md

     --entry=name       change entry updated (defaults is "version") --spaces=4          number of spaces to format the .json file (set to 0 to remove spaces)

-    If no flags are specified, increments PATCH by 1
+    If no FLAGS are specified, increments PATCH by 1

 ## API